Development of our Disability Access and Inclusion Plan (DAIP) 2017 – 2020

 Responsibility for our DAIP

 The Vice-Chancellor has the overall responsibility for ensuring that the objectives of the DAIP are implemented and that they are reviewed and revised on a regular basis.
-The University is responsible for providing an annual statement to the Disability Services Commission on the achievement of the objectives contained within this plan, as well as reporting DAIP achievements in Curtin’s annual report, under part 5 of the Finance Management Act 2006.
+The University is responsible for providing an annual statement to the Department of Communities on the achievement of the objectives contained within this plan, as well as reporting DAIP achievements in Curtin’s annual report, under part 5 of the Finance Management Act 2006.

 The responsibility for the review, evaluation and reporting of our DAIP will rest with the Disability Access and Inclusion Committee (DAIC).
 The DAIC is made up of senior Curtin leaders and chaired by the Deputy Vice-Chancellor, Academic.
 The DAIC meets four times each year and reports to the Planning and Management Committee and ultimately, the Vice-Chancellor.